easysoftware/developer-portal-devs/docs/Hello_RYS/Toggler-feature.md

- # Feautre Toggler
+ # Feature Toggler

-*In this article you will learn what is our new Toggler feature and how to use it...*
+*In this article you will learn what is our new Toggler feature and how to use it*

 ---